go101/go101/pages/generics/444-first-look-of-custom-generics.md

-The type parameter list in a method declaration for a generic base type is actually a duplication of the type parameter list specified in the generic receiver base type specificaiton.
-To make code clean, type parameter constraints are (and must be) ommitted from the list.
+The type parameter list in a method declaration for a generic base type is actually a duplication of the type parameter list specified in the generic receiver base type specification.
+To make code clean, type parameter constraints are (and must be) omitted from the list.
 That is why here the type parameter list is `[T]`, instead of `[T any]`.

 The scope of the type parameter `T` is the whole method declaration